 - 1. Changes to the Bylaws

-- 2. Membership of the Department Personnel Committee

-- 3. Membership of the Department Post Tenure Review Committee
+- 2. Membership of the Department Post Tenure Review Committee

-- 4. Off Campus Scholarly Assignments
+- 3. Off Campus Scholarly Assignments

-- 5. International Exchanges
+- 4. International Exchanges

-- 6. Curriculum proposals
+- 5. Curriculum proposals

-- 7. Appointment of Faculty Senate Representative
+- 6. Appointment of Faculty Senate Representative

-- 8. Online course offerings
+- 7. Online course offerings

 - a.
 Faculty seeking to teach a department course online must make the request to the appropriate curriculum committee.
 The curriculum committee must vote to approve.
 If approved by the curriculum committee, the faculty member must then submit the request to the department faculty.
 The department faculty must vote to approve.